-Note: While the responses below, as well as the video above, give the female, sister missionary, perspective, a majority of it is equally applicable to the young men and future Elders.
+Note: While the responses below and the video above give the female, sister missionary, perspective, a majority of the advice is equally applicable to the young men and future Elders.

 I asked my panel of returned sister missionaries: What is a typical “day in the life” of a sister missionary like?

 “It was probably similar to life as an Elder: get up at 6:30, get ready, breakfast, personal study, companionship study, testimonies and out to work at 9:30.
 We would work till about 1:00 and have lunch with one of the members.
 Then we worked from 2:00 until 9:30 when we’d go home, eat a snack, write in our journals and go to bed at 10:30.
 The one major difference for a sister, at least where I was, was that Elders weren’t allowed to teach women that were alone so we got a lot of referrals from them.
 My last area was the whole city overlapping 3 other areas of Elders and our sole purpose was to teach the women that the Elders couldn’t teach.
 We were always busy there and didn’t have to knock too many doors because of it.
 That was definitely a blessing of being a sister missionary.
 My mission president begged for more good sisters that could teach all the women.
 They are certainly needed!”

 Texas, Houston East Spanish Speaking Mission, JoLynn Hansen